El Salvador’s leader looks to consolidate power in midterm vote; critics fear rising authoritarianism

 Bukele is the first Salvadoran president chosen from outside the two parties — the right-wing ARENA and left-wing FMLN — that have dominated politics since the end of the 12-year civil war in 1992.

-A series of corruption scandals, coupled with resentment about the lack of economic and security improvements, led in recent years to widespread voter frustration.
+Corruption scandals, coupled with resentment about the lack of economic and security improvements, led in recent years to widespread voter frustration.
 Bukele presented a fresh image, appearing in leather jackets and firing off sharp tweets about his accomplishments.
 He won office by promising to root out political corruption and rid the country of warring gangs.

-Supporters credit him with reducing a staggeringly high homicide rate, responding aggressively to the covid-19 pandemic and denouncing the corruption of past governments.
+Supporters credit him with reducing a staggeringly high homicide rate, responding aggressively to the coronavirus pandemic and denouncing the corruption of past governments.

-“Bukele has brought to light everything [corrupt], and that’s why they don’t want him,” said Henry, a 47-year-old street vendor in San Salvador, who spoke on the condition his last name wasn’t used to comment freely.
+“Bukele has brought to light everything [corrupt], and that’s why they don’t want him,” said Henry, a 47-year-old street vendor in San Salvador, who spoke on the condition that his last name not be used to comment freely.
 “They criticize him for doing things right.”

 Bukele’s party is based more on his image and performance than on a traditional political ideology.

-“People aren’t voting for parties, they’re voting for Nayib Bukele,” said Manuel Escalante, a lawyer with the Institute for Human Rights at the University of Central America.
+“People aren’t voting for parties, they’re voting for Nayib Bukele,” said Manuel Escalante, a lawyer with the Institute of Human Rights at the University of Central America.

 But human rights groups have warned about his authoritarian tendencies.
 Bukele has labeled critics traitors and attacked independent media.
 He has ignored rulings by the five-member Constitutional Court against his strict coronavirus quarantines, saying his measures were aimed at saving lives.
 “Five people won’t decide the deaths of hundreds of thousands of Salvadorans,” Bukele declared on Twitter.

-When legislators failed to approve a loan last February to finance his security plan, Bukele marched with soldiers into the Legislative Assembly chamber, stirring traumatic memories of past dictatorships.
+When legislators didn’t approve a loan in February last year to finance his security plan, Bukele marched with soldiers into the Legislative Assembly chamber, stirring traumatic memories of past dictatorships.

 “For me it’s clearly a return, not to the war, but to the period before the war when the military dominated our country,” Zamora said.

 In the lead-up to the elections, Bukele intensified his criticism of political opponents and journalists.
 Amid rising political tensions, gunmen killed two FMLN members at a campaign event in January, a shocking act of political violence.
-Bukele accused the FMLN of staging the attack to garner sympathy before elections, but has produced no evidence.
+Bukele accused the FMLN of staging the attack to garner sympathy before elections but has produced no evidence.
 Three suspects have been arrested, including one who works as a security guard for the Health Ministry.
 Authorities say the motive is unclear.

 Bukele has rejected criticism of his governing style.
 If he were a dictator, he argues, he would already have taken control of the government.